National Car Test

-The National Car Test (Irish: An tSeirbhís Náisiúnta Tástála Carranna; abbreviated NCT) is a roadworthiness test, which all cars in Ireland must undergo.
+The National Car Test (Irish: An Tástáil Náisiúnta Gluaisteán; abbreviated NCT) is a roadworthiness test, which all cars in Ireland must undergo.
 Following a tender process, the Road Safety Authority awarded the National Car Testing Service contract for the operation of the vehicle inspection service in the Republic of Ireland to Applus.

 History

 The National Car Test (the NCT) was introduced in 2000, since then all cars four years and older must undergo an NCT.
 The NCT due date is calculated by reference to the date of first registration of the car, with tests due every two years for cars younger than 10 years.
 Annual Testing was introduced in June 2011 and is now a legal requirement for vehicles that present for their 10th anniversary test and each subsequent test.
 Vehicles can be inspected up to 90 days in advance of the anniversary of the registration date.
 The waiting lists have proven to be long, with even the 'priority list' taking in excess of a month.